 Work Experience is a component of a course that provides students with a learning opportunity in the workplace for a limited period of time to a maximum of four weeks.
 The WEP takes place in May/June of each year for a period of 1-3 weeks.
 Placements for Grade 9 are in agriculture and are a component of the science credit, SNC1D.
 In Grade 10 students are placed in trades and business as part of the Career Studies credit, GLC20.
 Grade 11 students find a placement the area of in social/community service.
 These placements provide the students with experiential learning and job shadowing, giving them the opportunity to acquire valuable skills for life and the world of work.
-In Grade 9, students are encouraged to remain on their farms during the intervening weekends.
+In Grade 9, students are engaged in farming and gardening work on the TWS campus which complements the Main Lesson on Sustainable Ecosystems that takes place at this time.
 During the time that students are engaged outside of the school they are covered by insurance under the WSIB.
 More information on Workplace Safety and Insurance Coverage for Students in Work Education Programs can be found in the MOE Policy/Program Memorandum No. 76A.